jasny/sso/README.md

 ### Verify

-Upon verification the SSO Server will return a verification code (as query parameter of in the JSON response).
+Upon verification the SSO Server will return a verification code (as query parameter or in the JSON response).
 The code is used to calculate the checksum.
 The verification code prevents session hijacking using an attach link.

 ```php